Droogle/gci-task-upload/README.md

 ```
 **Extra:** The Drupal community uses a tool that explodes the data in an
 array if there are commas.
 This was an issue for the fields name and
-description, those fields can be passed as arrays and will be imploded with
+description, so those fields can be passed as arrays and will be imploded with
 a comma in between.

 Example